zoobab/arduino-cli-esp8266/README.md

 Ideas
 =====

+* file a bug with an alpine container
+* try USB over IP transport
 * document docker usage
 * make as many docker images as there are targets
 * fix the ser2net forwarding and make a simple docker listener